 A large indoor plant out on the back patio of the house …. away from the sun.

 The garden culminates in soft sounds of falling water in a small waterfall.
-The waterfall falls down large basalt bush boulders.
+The waterfall falls down over large basalt bush boulders.
 Basalt is an igneous volcanic rock and is what Mt.
 Tamborine is composed of.
 This is why the gardens up here are so prolific ….. the resulting red soil is very rich in minerals.
 Mt.
 Tamborine also gets more rainfall compared the nearby coastal regions.

 The waterfall falls into a long rock pool that has a surround of old bush logs.

-There was wonderful grove of trees which becomes really apparent up on the house patio.
+There was a wonderful grove of trees which becomes really apparent up on the house patio.
 The grove sets up a peaceful sense of surrounds which is very desirable in our busy culture.